Last update: April 7, 2014.

-We currently study the energetic jets emanating from radio-loud quasars (in particular, from the subcategory known as blazars) using the radio-astronomy technique of Very Long Baseline Interferometry (VLBI).
+We are currently studying the energetic jets emerging from radio-loud quasars (in particular, from the subcategory known as blazars) using the radio-astronomy technique of Very Long Baseline Interferometry (VLBI).
 This technique combines data recorded by widely separated radio telescopes to obtain the same angular resolution as a single radio telescope with a size equal to the maximum separation between individual telescopes.
-This technique produces the highest angular resolution images in astronomy, allowing us to see closer to the supermassive black hole at the quasar's center.
+VLBI produces the highest angular resolution images in astronomy, allowing us to see closer to the supermassive black hole at the quasar's center.
 Our work has mainly used the National Radio Astronomy Observatory's Very Long Baseline Array (VLBA) to make these observations.

-Read the 2009 Astrophysical Journal Letter about earlier observations showing limb-brightening in Markarian 501.
+Read the 2009 Astrophysical Journal Letter about high-resolution VLBA observations showing limb-brightening in the jet of the TeV blazar Markarian 501.

 Download the model-fit table (Table 3) from this paper.